ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 1 - React Basic.md

 >
 >To style a JSX element, we have 3 ways:
 >1.
 We can add `className` attribute to tag in the function components.
 In the **index.html** file, at the head of it, add a `<linK>` element, and link it to a CSS file.
 Inside the CSS file, use `className` attribute to access the element that we need to style
 >2.
 Another way to add CSS styles to components is using **inline styles**.
 The inline style is a bit custom.
-First you need to
+Use the following format:
+>			`style={{CSS attribute = "value of CSS attribute", ....}}`
+>	The CSS attribute must be in **camelCased** (for example: font-size --> fontSize).
+The value must be inside double quotes.
+>	The part `{CSS attribute = "value of CSS attribute", ....}` is called **style object literal**.
+>3.
+The final way is similar to the second way, but now we move **style object literal** into a value of a variable.

 ### Props and children
 >`props.children`: a special prop that is automatically passed to every component.

+### Embedded Expressions
+>Allow JavaScript values to be inserted into HTML of React element.
+>--> JSX is an efficient way of outputting HTML elements that contain JavaScript variable content.